deryckt/TIRE/README.md

 # TIRE

 **TIRE** is an autoencoder-based change point detection algorithm for time series data that uses a TIme-Invariant Representation (TIRE).
-More information can be found in the 2020 preprint *Change Point Detection in Time Series Data using Autoencoders with a Time-Invariant Representation*.
+More information can be found in the paper *Change Point Detection in Time Series Data using Autoencoders with a Time-Invariant Representation*, published in *IEEE Transactions on Signal Processing* in 2021.

 The authors of this paper are: